 - Don’t blow away dust and debris using compressed air.

-A good pair of binoculars is indispensable for anyone who spends any amount of time outdoors.
-There’s a lot to consider when choosing binoculars, so I hope this post has provided you with some useful information for determining what model is best for you.
+A good pair of binoculars is indispensable for anyone who spends any time outdoors.
+There’s a lot to consider when choosing binoculars, so I hope this post has provided you with some helpful information for determining what model is best for you.

-Whether you purchase from the high-end, low-end or somewhere in between, the best binocular will be one that suits your specific needs, in a price range you’re happy with and one that you’ll consistently use and enjoy.
+Whether you purchase from the high-end, low-end, or somewhere in between, the best binoculars will suit your specific needs in a price range you’re happy with and that you’ll consistently use and enjoy.